-You may remember our staircase makeover from a few years ago, but we’ve revamped the tutorial so it’s now better than ever!
-A staircase is often one of the first things you see when you step into a house and can really set the tone for the rest of the decor.
-Today we’re sharing how we stripped and refinished it.
+A staircase is often one of the first things you see when you step into a house so a staircase makeover can really set the tone for the rest of the decor.
+Today we’re sharing how we stripped and refinished our stairs.

 This second in our series on installing an engineered floating floor is all about the prep work.
 It assumes you’ve already selected and calculated the amount of engineered hardwood you need.
 If you missed the first part where discussed those things and gave you 12 tips to shopping for engineered hardwood floating floors, check it out now before you read on.